invoke-ai/InvokeAI/README.md

 unable to run in half-precision mode and do not have sufficient VRAM to render 512x512 images.

-### Memory

-- At least 12 GB Main Memory RAM.
+**Memory** - At least 12 GB Main Memory RAM.

-### Disk

-- At least 12 GB of free disk space for the machine learning model, Python, and all its dependencies.
+**Disk** - At least 12 GB of free disk space for the machine learning model, Python, and all its dependencies.

 ## Features